Chart Color Schemes

 Stanthorpe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Stanthorpe's dwelling structure in its latest Census comprised 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 92.3% houses and 7.6% other dwellings.
-Home ownership in Stanthorpe was 44.8%, with mortgaged dwellings at 23.8% and rented ones at 31.3%.
-The median monthly mortgage repayment was $1,200, below Non-Metro Qld's average of $1,300, and the median weekly rent figure was $250, compared to Non-Metro Qld's $255.
-Nationally, Stanthorpe's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Stanthorpe's dwelling structure, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's figures of 92.3% houses and 7.6% other dwellings.
+Home ownership in Stanthorpe stood at 44.8%, with mortgaged dwellings at 23.8% and rented ones at 31.3%.
+The median monthly mortgage repayment was $1,200, lower than Non-Metro Qld's average of $1,300.
+The median weekly rent in Stanthorpe was $250, compared to Non-Metro Qld's figure of $255.
+Nationally, Stanthorpe's mortgage repayments were significantly lower at $1,200 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing